The-Known-Galaxy/archives/jedi/planetary_locations/chasm/chasm.md

 # Introduction

-The place named ‘Chasm’ was a large canyon located within the mountains of Tython, inside the continent of Talss.
+The place named â€˜Chasmâ€™ was a large canyon located within the mountains of Tython, inside the continent of Talss.
 Chasm was an unending canyon that went through the whole of the mountains on Tython.
 Chasm was produced by the Force, specifically the Force Storms along with the anomalous phenomena.
 The Force storms were routinely located within the depths of the canyon.